mdrakibulislam-zero/AIVirtualQuizGame/README.md

 - Now rise your hand in-front of your camera.
 - Use one finger to hover on the quizzes answers.
 - Join your index and middle finger for make a click on your expected answer.
-- Use the csv file for import your questions and answers.
+- Use the csv file for import all of your questions and answers.

 ## Got a Question?